 Schwab is also willing to refer you to a local, independent financial advisor if you want more personalized attention.
 There are no Charles Schwab fees for this service, but it does require a $500,000 minimum investment, and the advisor you get referred to will charge their own set of fees.

-We need to mention here that once you step out and start looking for your own financial advisor, there is a lot more to consider than just how great the online platform is.
-This person will be entrusted with your investments and long term financial security.
+Once you step out and start looking for your own financial advisor, there is a lot more to consider than just how great the online platform is.

 It is the single best resource we have ever produced, and you can have it free.
 Get the 7 Secrets here.